jackmalboeuf/CookingMasterProgrammingTest/README.md

 	c.
 Set Gravity and Sensitivity for each axis to at least 50 and keep Dead at 0.001
 3. Enter the names of the corresponding axes into the "Horizontal Input" and "Vertical Input" fields for each player

+Vegetable Spawner

+1. Create a new vegetable object from the "create" menu
+2. Fill in the fields with the corresponding name and images
+3. Drag the object into the vegetable spawner's vegetable object field